British foreign policy in the Middle East: The Second World War and aftermath

+Having concluded that the partition plan was unworkable in the absence of Arab-Jewish agreement, the British Government abstained from the vote on Resolution 181 on 29 November 1947.
+Britain was one of ten nations to abstain and the only major wartime ally not to support the Partition Plan for Palestine.
+In line with its longstanding strategic alliance with Transjordan, the British Foreign Office endorsed King Abdullah's plans to annex the West Bank—territory that had been allotted to the Arab state under the UN partition resolution.
+In February 1948, Foreign Secretary Ernest Bevin privately signalled British approval for Transjordanian forces to enter the parts of Palestine designated for the Arab state after the end of the Mandate, provided they did not encroach on areas allotted to the Jewish state.
+Britain subsequently became one of only two countries to recognise Jordan's annexation of the West Bank.

+British departure for June 1948 meant that military equipment was often given to Jewish militias in lieu of suitable Palestinian counterparts, and the drawing up of battle lines was completed well before the termination of British rule on the 30th of June, and the Arab armies of Syria, Iraq, Egypt, Jordan, and Lebanon converged on the newly declared Israel.

 In 1955, the United Kingdom was part of the Baghdad Pact with Iraq.
 King Faisal II of Iraq paid a state visit to Britain in July 1956.
 The British had a plan to use 'modernisation' and economic growth to solve Iraq's endemic problems of social and political unrest.
 The idea was that increased wealth through Oil production would ultimately trickle down to all elements and thereby thus stave off the danger of revolution.
 The oil was produced but the wealth never reached below the elite.
 Iraq's political-economic system put unscrupulous politicians and wealthy landowners at the apex of power.
 The remained in control using an all-permeating patronage system.
 As a consequence very little of the vast wealth was dispersed to the people, and unrest continue to grow.
 In 1958, monarch and politicians were swept away in a vicious nationalist army revolt.